sdaros/curly/README.md

 # CURLY

-Curly is a general recommendation on how to annotate things with metadata using plain text enclosed in curly brackets _or_ paranthesis.
+Curly is a general recommendation on how to annotate things using plain text enclosed in curly brackets _or_ paranthesis.
 The resulting metadata is called "curlytag" and looks like this:

 ```cson
 {key: value}